tylermhansen/listenerleague/index.md

 <p>
 That gent is a mere twenty-two now, <br>
-Which may be younger than thou,
+Which may be younger than thou, <br>
 But he understands thine movie references.
 </p>

 <p>
 He programs AI at a Game Studio, <br>
-and is chiller than that Gibson, Antsnownio, for a draft order, he has no preferences.
+and is chiller than that Gibson, Antsnownio, <br>
+for a draft order, he has no preferences.
 </p>